How to Find an

 • Do you give daily or weekly assignments?

-When contacting saxophone teachers, make sure to ask if they offer trial lessons.
+.
 Taking a trial lesson will give you fresh insights on a couple of things:

 • Does the teacher speak clearly and ask appropriate questions to the student?
-How does the teacher respond to the answers the student provided and vice versa?
+How does the teacher respond to the student’s answers and vice versa?

 • How does the instructor end the lesson?
-When the instructor gives assignments or homework, does the student leave the lesson clear on what to work on next?
+When giving assignments or homework, does the student leave with a clear understanding of what to work on next?

 How to find a saxophone teacher - Lesson With You Saxophone Lesson Guide

-Lesson Costs
+Saxophone Lesson Costs

 Flexible Scheduling